Exotic Dark Matter Search with CDEX-10 Experiment at China's Jinping Underground Laboratory

 \textit{Fermionic DM Absorption-} As proposed in [\onlinecite{bib:10},\onlinecite{bib:11}], the fermionic DM may interact with Ge via a neutral current (NC) absorption, $\chi+Ge\rightarrow \nu+Ge$, modeled as a Yukawa-like interaction with a bosonic mediator.
 Considering a non-relativistic fermionic DM, its mass dominates its energy and results in a momentum transfer $q \simeq m_\chi$ and nuclear recoil energy $E_R \simeq m_\chi^2/2M$, where $M$ is the mass of the target.
 The differential event rate ($dR_{NC}/dE_R$) and total event rate ($R_{NC}$) of the neutral current absorption signal can be expressed as [\onlinecite{bib:11}]:

-Where $\sigma_{NC}$ is the DM-nucleon interaction cross section, $m_\chi$ is the DM mass.
+where $\sigma_{NC}$ is the DM-nucleon interaction cross section, $m_\chi$ is the DM mass.
 The local DM density $\rho_\chi$ is set to 0.3 GeV/cm$^3$ as recommended in Ref [\onlinecite{bib:22}]. $M_T=\sum_{j}^{}N_jM_j$ is the total target mass with $N_j$ and $M_j$ corresponding to the number and mass of isotope $j$, respectively. $F_j(m_\chi)$ is the normalized Helm form factor for isotope $j$ evaluated at momentum transfer $q=m_\chi$ [\onlinecite{bib:23}]. $p_\nu=\sqrt{q(2m_\chi-q-2E_R)}$ denotes the momentum of the outgoing neutrino. $v_{min}$ is the minimum DM velocity at a given recoil energy $E_R$ [\onlinecite{bib:11}].

 As shown in Eq(\ref{eq:7}), the DM signal rate is contributed by all Ge isotopes, and their abundance in the natural Ge are adopted for the C10-B1 detector: $^{76}$Ge (7.6\%), $^{74}$Ge (36.3\%), $^{73}$Ge (7.7\%), $^{72}$Ge (27.5\%), and $^{70}$Ge (20.9\%).
-Contributions from different Ge isotopes in the nuclear recoil energy spectrum are shown in the Fig.\ref{fig:spExpEr}.
+Contributions from different Ge isotopes in the nuclear recoil energy spectrum are shown in Fig.\ref{fig:spExpEr}.
 Converting the nuclear recoil energy in Eq(\ref{eq:7}) into visible energy and folding the energy resolution of the detector, the expected spectra of the fermionic DM absorption signals are derived for several $m_\chi$ and a certain $\sigma_{NC}$, as shown in Fig.\ref{fig:spExp}.

-We scan the DM mass in the range of 10$\sim$45 MeV/c$^2$, and no significant signal is observed.
-The best fit spectrum for $m_\chi\sim$40 MeV/c$^2$ and the corresponding 90\% C.L. upper limit of the DM signal are displayed in Fig.\ref{fig:spFit}.
+We scan the DM mass in the range of 10$\sim$45 MeV/c$^2$ (corresponding to 0.16$\sim$4 keVee in the measured energy spectrum), and no significant signal is observed.
+The best fit spectrum for $m_\chi\sim$40 MeV/c$^2$ and the corresponding best fit DM peak signature at 3 keVee are displayed in Fig.\ref{fig:spFit}.
 Upper limits of the DM-nucleon cross section superimposed with previous results from direct detection experiments [\onlinecite{bib:12},\onlinecite{bib:13}] and Z$_0$ monojet searches at the LHC [\onlinecite{bib:28}] are illustrated in Fig.\ref{fig:limit-FDM}.
+Note that we take a local DM density ($\rho_{\chi}$) of 0.3 GeV/cm$^3$ recommended in [\onlinecite{bib:22}] other than 0.4 GeV/cm$^3$ used by the M\textsc{ajorana} D\textsc{emonstrator} [\onlinecite{bib:13}], resulting in more conservative constraints.
 The most stringent limit on DM-nucleon cross section is $\sigma_{NC}<2.4\times10^{-47}$ cm$^2$ at DM mass of 43.0 MeV/c$^2$ in this work.
 The upper limit on cross section is set to $\sigma_{NC}<2.5\times10^{-46}$ cm$^2$ at 10 MeV/c$^2$ DM mass.